Domain Name Competitor Scam: How It Works

-If you have a website and own a domain name, you may become a victim of a new scam related to this topic, the Domain Name Competition Scam aka Fake Domain Registrar.
+If you have a website and own a domain name, you may become a victim of a new scam related to this topic, the Domain Name Competition Email aka the Fake Domain Registrar.

 One day you receive a phone call or an email from a domain name registrar company.
-They say that somebody is trying to register and purchase a domain that is exactly like yours, but instead of ending in "com" (like yours) it ends in ".org".
-But how does the scam work?
+They say that somebody is trying to register and purchase a domain that is exactly like yours, but just with a little, tiny difference.
+For example, instead of ending in "com" (like yours) it would end in ".org".
+How does the scam work?

-Watch the video below to see in action the Fake Domain Registrar scam exposed:
+Watch the video below to see the Fake Domain Registrar scam exposed:

 Alternatively, the domain name referenced could be similar to yours, but have a slight difference in the content.
 For example, if you own www.johnsmith.com they would say the "new client" wants to buy www.john.smith.com or www.john-smith.com.

 You get the idea.
 Imagine the same thing using your business' name.

 The caller says it is a courtesy call to inform you about the intention of their new clients.
 Naturally, he asks if you would like to purchase the new domains before they sell them to the other party.
 Several people fall for this scam, although the callers are just inventing the competition.